-- Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary. - Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or by our plan.
-Refer to Chapter 3, Section K, page 46 for more information on clinical research studies.
+- Dentures.
+However, dental care required to treat illness or injury may be covered as inpatient or outpatient care - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, antiaging and mental performance), except when medically necessary. - Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or by our plan.
+Refer to Chapter 3, Section K for more information on clinical research studies.
 Experimental treatment and items are those that are not generally accepted by the medical community. - Eyeglasses, regular eye exams, radial keratotomy, LASIK surgery, and other lowvision aids.
 However, the plan will pay for glasses after cataract surgery. - Full-time nursing care in your home. - Naturopath services (the use of natural or alternative treatments). - Non-prescription contraceptive supplies. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Personal items in your room at a hospital or a nursing home, such as a telephone or a television. - Private room in a hospital, except when it is medically necessary. - Routine foot care, except for the limited coverage provided according to Medicare guidelines. - Services considered not "reasonable and necessary," according to the standards of Medicare and Healthy Connections Medicaid, unless these services are listed by our plan as covered services. - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when a veteran gets emergency services at a VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse the veteran for the difference.
-Members are still responsible for their cost sharing amounts. - Surgical treatment for morbid obesity, except when it is medically necessary and Medicare pays for it.
+Members are still responsible for their cost sharing amounts.